harbaum/galagino/romconv/README.md

 easier to process on the ESP32.

 This could all be done on the ESP32 target at run time.
-But here it's done beforehand offloading these tasks from he EPS32.
+But here it's done beforehand.
+This offloads these tasks from the EPS32.

 It's possible to implement only one or two of the three arcade machines.
 In that case the related ROM conversion can be omitted and the machine in question has to be disabled in the file [config.h](../galagino/config.h).

-The necessary ROM files need be pleced in the [roms directory](../roms) before these scripts can be run.
+The necessary ROM files need be placed in the [roms directory](../roms) before these scripts can be run.
 Once these are converted you need also also (convert the audio samples)[../samples].